Overview of Early Voting

 Same-Day Registration

 When you check in to vote at an early voting site, you may update your name or address within the same county if necessary.
 Individuals who are not registered to vote in a county may register and immediately vote at that same site.
 This process is called “same-day registration.”
 Find more information at Register in Person During Early Voting.
+Although same-day registration is available for voters during early voting, same-day registration is not available for most voters on Election Day.

 Your Sample Ballot

 To view sample ballots, registered voters must enter their information into the Voter Search and navigate to “Your Sample Ballot.”
-Voters can practice making selections with the accessible sample ballot: “Option 4” at the N.C.
-Absentee Ballot Portal.
+Voters can practice making selections with the accessible sample ballot: “Option 4” at the NC Absentee Ballot Portal.

 Note: Sample ballots for each election are only available once finalized.